Saad711T/dsnd-dashboard-project/README.md

-# Info
-This Project related with Data scientist nanodegree in udacity (nd025)
 # Software Engineering for Data Scientists
-This repository contains starter code for the **Software Engineering for Data Scientists** final project.
-Please reference your course materials for documentation on this repository's structure and important files.
-Happy coding!
+This Project related with Data scientist nanodegree in udacity (nd025) , It's contains starter code for the **Software Engineering for Data Scientists** final project.
+## Credits
+This project is edited by : Saad Almalki

 ### Repository Structure
 ```